Conditioned random walks on linear groups I: construction of the target harmonic measure: Quasi-increasing behaviour of the sequence

 \subsection{A priori control on the exit times}

-In this subsection, we assume the same setting as in the previous subsection, where the functions $f_n$ depend only on the first $p$ coordinates in $\Omega$.
+In this subsection, we assume the same setting as in the previous subsection, where the functions $f_n$ depend only on the first $p$ coordinates in $\Omega$, for some fixed $p \geq 1$.
 We will provide a bound for $I_2$ in \eqref{MAIN_GOAL-002} using a control on the probability $\mathbb{P}_a ( \tilde \tau^{\mathfrak f}_{t} > n )$.